 Fold recognition techniques take advantage of the limited number of overall structural organizations, and have become increasingly effective at identifying the fold of a given target sequence.
 However, in the absence of sufficient sequence identity, it remains difficult for fold recognition methods to always select the correct model.
 While a native-like model is often among a pool of highly ranked models, it is not necessarily the highest-ranked one, and the model rankings depend sensitively on the scoring function used.
 Structure elucidation methods can then be employed to decide among the models based on relatively rapid biochemical/biophysical experiments.

 Xiong, Fei; Friedman, Alan M; and Bailey-Kellogg, Chris, "Planning Combinatorial Disulfide Cross-Links for Protein Fold Determination" (2011).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 568.